 COLD PLACES IN SINGAPORE

 Let’s not mess about, Snow City has to be the coldest place in Singapore, surely?
 Don’t pack your skis or snowboard though, this is a slope for sliding on rubber rings!
-Off piste, catch the Snow Blizzard Experience in the Snow Chamber and the Liquid Nitrogen Experiment.
+Off piste, catch the Snow Playground and the Liquid Nitrogen Experiment.

 For those of you who fancy a spin around a digital dance floor, Marina Bay Sands offers just the thing.
 Its former ice skating rink is now a mesmerising digital canvas!
 Watch shoals of fish gather in the ocean beneath you as crystals light up overhead, or paint calligraphic art with your feet while flowers blossom in your wake.